texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 cd ~/exercises
 mkdir ex04_Hello_World
 cd ex04_Hello_World
-sublime_text &
+code .
 {{ site.data.alerts.terminal_commands_end }}

+{{site.data.alerts.tip}}
+The line <code>code .</code> is how we can open up VSCode via the command line interface.
+The . symbol means that we are talking about the current working directory - in this case, that would be ex04_Hello_World
+{{site.data.alerts.end}}

-Copy the following program into Sublime.
+Copy the following program into VSCode.

 Save the file as ~/exercises/ex04_Hello_World/HelloWorld.cpp